ClankerT800/Better-AI-Studio/README.md

 The main goal of this extension is to make AI studio better.

-Instead of manually adjusting the settings, and rewriting the system instructions for *EVERY SINGLE CHAT* - you can just set up a preset inside Better AIstudio, and all that will be done &*AUTOMATICALLY*, without you even having to press a single button!
+Instead of manually adjusting the settings, and rewriting the system instructions for *EVERY SINGLE CHAT* - you can just set up a preset inside Better AIstudio, and all that will be done *AUTOMATICALLY*, without you even having to press a single button!

 Just set it up and forget about it!